Sunday, January 19, 2025

 Between these features and AI maybe I can do useful FPGA coding without having to learn a ton of Verilog.....

-Obviously I have a very, very long way to go here, but, figuring out this new toolchain was a lot of fun.
+Obviously I have a long way to go here, but, figuring out this new toolchain was a lot of fun.

-Next up I am going to look into current offerings for Lattice--thankfully, they are still around, have not been recently acquired by a wig company, and in that they have some lower-end offerings and seem to care about the hobbyist and semi-pro community, might be a better fit for DiWHY.
+Next up I am going to look into current offerings for Lattice Semiconductor--thankfully, they are still around, haven't been recently acquired by a wig company, and in that they have some lower-end offerings and seem to care about the hobbyist and semi-pro community, might be a better fit for DiWHY.
+Update: done, Lattice FPGA hardware and a free toolchain work--post is here.

 We will see.